platinumstufff/iwannabrute/README.md

 # Prerequsites

-1. A computer running macOS.
+1. A computer running macOS but with an intel chip.
 2. A compatible device (A5-A6)

 # Usage